-- 1. Track A HVAC Grading shall use ANSI / RESNET / ACCA / ICC 310 including all Addenda and Normative Appendices, with new versions and Addenda implemented according to the schedule defined by the HCO that the home is being certified under. - The term 'Rater' refers to the person(s) completing the third-party verification required for certification.
+- 1. Track A HVAC Grading shall use ANSI / RESNET / ACCA / ICC 310 including all Addenda and Normative Appendices, with new versions and Addenda implemented according to the schedule defined by the HCO that the home is being certified under. - 2.
+All items shall be verified for each certified home and sampling protocols shall not be used.
+The term 'Rater' refers to the person(s) completing the third-party verification required for certification.
 The person(s) shall: a) be a Certified Rater or Approved Inspector, as defined by ANSI / RESNET / ICC 301, or an equivalent designation as determined by an HCO; and, b) have attended and successfully completed an EPA-recognized training class.
 See www.energystar.gov/newhomestraining. - 3.
 The column titled "N/A," which denotes items that are "not applicable," should be used when the checklist Item is not present in the home or conflicts with local requirements. - 4.
-Raters are only required to document the partnership status of a builder once, for the first home that the Rater certifies for them. - For all versions except National v3.2, all windows, doors and skylights shall meet or exceed the component U-factor and SHGC requirements specified in 2009 IECC Table 402.1.1.
+Raters are only required to document the partnership status of a builder once, for the first home that the Rater certifies for them. - 5.
+Raters are only required to document the partnership status of their company once, for the first home that the Rater certifies for them. - For all versions except National v3.2, all windows, doors and skylights shall meet or exceed the component U-factor and SHGC requirements specified in 2009 IECC Table 402.1.1.
 For National v3.2, all windows, doors and skylights shall meet or exceed the component U-factor and SHGC requirements in 2021 IECC Table 402.1.2.